aigilea/PicoImg/README.md

 in.cpp.picoimg.PicoImgRequest
 ```
 Target functions (at least one should be called):
-public PicoImgRequest to(ImageView v), specify ImageView to set the loaded drawable to.
+public PicoImgRequest to(ImageView v), specifies ImageView to load drawable to.
-public PicoImgRequest callback(TargetCallback c), specify the request event callback.
+public PicoImgRequest callback(TargetCallback c), specifies the request event callback.

 Configuration functions (optional):
-public PicoImgRequest placeholder(int resId), specify the image to set to the ImageView while request is running.
+public PicoImgRequest placeholder(int resId), specifies the image to set to the ImageView while request is running.
 public PicoImgRequest placeholder(Drawable drawable)
-public PicoImgRequest fade(int steps, int durationMillis, boolean always), specify fade animation when image is loaded and if the animation should run in case of cache hit and immediate request completion.
+public PicoImgRequest fade(int steps, int durationMillis, boolean always), specifies fade animation when image is loaded and if the animation should run in case of cache hit and immediate request completion.
-public PicoImgRequest size(int width, int height), resize image to the given size.
+public PicoImgRequest size(int width, int height), resizes image to the given size.
-public PicoImgRequest sizeToView(), resize image to the target ImageView size.
+public PicoImgRequest sizeToView(), resizes image to the target ImageView size.
 This trick makes scrolling smoother by preventing extra measure/layout pass when the image is loaded.
 public PicoImgRequest sizeToScreen(), limits image size to the screen size.
-This may be useful if the target size is unknown, but you want to save some memory on the huge image.
+This may be useful if the target size is unknown but you want to save some memory on the huge image.
-public PicoImgRequest scale(int scale), scaling mode for size* functions, one of the PicoImg.SCALE_* flags.
+public PicoImgRequest scale(int scale), sets scaling mode for size* functions, should be one of the PicoImg.SCALE_* flags.
-public PicoImgRequest disableAnimation(boolean disable), always load static image.
+public PicoImgRequest disableAnimation(boolean disable), forces to always load a static image.
+public PicoImgRequest cacheKey(String key), sets cache key explicitly
 public PicoImgRequest skipCache(boolean skipRamLookup, boolean skipRamStore, boolean skipDiskLookup, boolean skipDiskStore)
-public PicoImgRequest cachedOnly(boolean cachedOnly)
+public PicoImgRequest cachedOnly(boolean cachedOnly), forbids any network activity

 Launch functions:
 public void runAsync(), performs the request in the background.